Direct Loans for Americans (postgraduate)

 The Federal Student Aid website has detailed information on borrowing under the Direct Loans programme.

-Students enrolling on postgraduate courses can be considered for:
+Students enrolling on a postgraduate course which is eligible for Direct Loans can be considered for:

 1. An Unsubsidised Loan up to a maximum of $20,500 per academic year, subject to previous borrowing levels and limits.
 These are not based on financial need and their interest rate is reviewed annually.

-2. A Graduate PLUS Loan from Direct Loans, to cover costs of attendance above $20,500.
+2. A Graduate PLUS Loan to cover costs of attendance above $20,500.
 This is subject to a credit check.

 Private loans